Soc 497 - Research Methods » Summer 2021 » Midterm Exam

 For which situation is cluster sampling most appropriate and efficient?

-A. a large population centered in one area
+a small population centered in one area

-B. a large population scattered across a wide geographic area
+a large population scattered across a wide geographic area

-D. a small population centered in one area
+a large population centered in one area

 Question #36